 Today’s customers have a myriad of means and methods to interact with brands.
 From simply viewing a banner ad to signing thirty-page mortgages and everything in between, the touchpoints through the client engagement process are never-ending.
 Cataloging each of these interactions is part of a process known as customer journey mapping, a critical framework useful within agile organizations.

 In this post, we’ll explore the rationale beyond journey mapping and the process to help you create one.
-With that in place, you’ll be able to download our customer journey template and start building your own immediately.
+With that in place, complete the form to download your free copy of the customer journey template and start building your own immediately.

 Why Build a Customer Journey Map?